 Spring Clean Up

-The annual Spring Clean-Up Day, a community tradition since 1969, is coordinated by the Rotary Lunch Club.
+Spring Clean-Up Day, a community tradition since 1969, is coordinated by the Rotary Lunch Club.
 The event is held the second Saturday of May.
-Mark your calendars for Saturday, May 13, 2017 beginning at 9:00am.
-Volunteers should meet at Phil Baux Park at the base of Snow King, Hoback Market, and the Old Wilson Schoolhouse for a complimentary breakfast and road assignments before setting out to clean streets, highways, and pathways.
+Volunteers usually rendezvous at Phil Baux Park at the base of Snow King, Hoback Market, and the Old Wilson Schoolhouse for a complimentary breakfast and road assignments before setting out to clean streets, highways, and pathways.
 Trash bags will be provided.

 Jackson Hole EcoFair

-Following Spring Clean-Up, Jackson Hole EcoFair hosted by Energy Conservation Works will continue their annual celebration of environmental stewardship with sustainability-oriented booths, live music, local food, demonstrations, kids’ activities, recycling education, and more.
+Jackson Hole EcoFair hosted by Energy Conservation Works traditionally follows Spring Clean-Up.
+The event is an annual celebration of environmental stewardship with sustainability-oriented booths, live music, local food, demonstrations, kids’ activities, recycling education, and more.
 The event draws roughly 2,500 participants annually.
 For more information, please visit www.jacksonecofair.org.

-Thanks to Teton County Integrated Solid Waste and Recycling for sharing information about the 2016 Spring Clean-Up!
+Spring Clean-Up Week with Teton County Integrated Solid Waste and Recycling

-Twice each year, the Jackson Hole Chamber of Commerce takes the opportunity to hit the streets and promote community service.
-Volunteers help keep Jackson Hole beautiful while networking with fellow Chamber Members, Board of Directors, and Staff.
-Friends and families are welcome to participate.
+Twice each year (and more often as needed), the Jackson Hole Chamber of Commerce takes the opportunity to hit the streets and promote community service.
+Staff and other volunteers are proud to help keep Jackson Hole beautiful.
 Wyoming residents in civic and other nonprofit groups are invited to join the Adopt-A-Highway program to help keep the view from Wyoming’s roads beautiful.
 Adopting groups show their civic pride by creating a cleaner environment, save taxpayers money by reducing the amount of litter WYDOT must clean up and raise awareness and change attitudes about littering.
 Groups must sign an agreement to adopt a two-mile section of highway for at least two years, and pick up litter at least twice a year.
 Organizations interested in adopting a highway section should call David Fedrizzi at 307.352.3000.
 For more information, please click here.
 A number of Adopt-a-Highway sections near Jackson are currently available.
 Thanks to Mike Hardaker with Mountain Weekly News for personally collecting trash along the roadway and for taking steps to organize volunteers!